-Managing bees for cut comb or chunk honey is relatively simple, but coaxing them into other containers is a different story.
+Managing bees for cut-comb or chunk honey is relatively simple, but coaxing them into other containers is more difficult.
 Unless a colony is prepared for sections or jars, you will often see a dozen bees examine the supers, indifferent and bored.
-This can go on all season: you think your colony is not thriving; your colony thinks you’ve lost your mind.
+This can go on all season: you think your colony is not thriving, but your colony thinks you’ve lost your mind.

 In spite of the naysayers, standard Langstroth and top-bar hives make sense to bees.
 They understand the possibilities.
 They build parallel combs in the hive that mimic those they would build in nature.
 In a frame, they will conveniently attach the comb to the bottom and sides.
 In a top-bar hive, they often inconveniently do the same.

-But install little compartments above the brood box, and the bees are vexed.
+But install little compartments above the brood box, and the bees become vexed.
 Tiny storage vaults—whether round, square, rectangular, or cylindrical—do not comport with the bees’ sense of order.
-They walk around with a glazed expression, like an employee offered a cubicle instead of an office.
+They walk around with a glazed expression like employees offered a cubicle instead of an office.